someweisguy/esp_dmx/README.md

 - Port the library to the Arduino IDE!
 - Reset-Sequence-First Mode.
 Allow for reset sequences to be sent first rather than using the UART hardware break circuitry.
 - Enable use of ESP32 Hardware Timer for Reset Sequence.
 - Remote Device Management.
-Enable RDM compatibility for DMX transceivers.
+Enable RDM compatibility for DMX transceivers?